 It should be noted that the definition for living apart is quite wide and people who live under the same roof may be cosidered living apart from one another.
 If you have separated, but are still living in the same house albeit living separate lives, you maybe deemed to be living separate and apart and entitled to a divorce.

-The 2009 Act changed this provision, so that you have been living apart for 1 year you are entitled to a judicial separation, whether or not your spouse consents.
+The 2019 Act changed this provision, so that if you have been living apart for 1 year you are entitled to a judicial separation, whether or not your spouse consents.

 The Family Law Act 2019 has brought in important changes that must be considered carefully for anyone seeking a judicial separation or a divorce.

-This article is meant for an overview of the Act and it cannot constitute direct advice to you.
+This article is meant for an overview of the Act and it cannot be constituted as direct advice to you.
 The application of law is dependent on particular circumstances and you must take direct advice from a Solicitor in relation to your circumstances and how the law applies to you.